-Synthesis

-Compare and contrast your study with the related studies

-RESEARCH METHODOLOGY
+CHAPTER III RESEARCH METHODOLOGY

 Research Design

 The research design will be quasi experimental design.
 It will employ two group counterbalanced design or 2x2 latin square design.
 A pre-test will be conducted to both groups.
-Then group 1 will use RStudio and group 2 will use SPSS for the first topic. ….A post-test will then follow.
-Then group 1 will then use SPSS and group 2 will use RStudio for the second topic.
-Another post test will follow.
+Significant difference between the two mean scores in the pre-test will be determined to ensure that the two groups are comparable.
+Then group 1 will use RStudio and group 2 will not use RStudio for the first topic.
+Not using RStudio is the existing method of teaching data management during flexible learning.
+A post-test will then follow.
+Then group 1 will not use RStudio and group 2 will use RStudio for the second topic.
+Another post-test will follow.
 Figure 2 shows the diagram of the two group counterbalanced measures design to be employed.
 Both post-tests will be compared to see if there is significant difference in the scores of both groups.

-Figure 2.
-Two Group Counterbalanced Measures Design

 Moreover, mixed-method will be used.
 This is a combination of quantitative and qualitative methods.
-Quantitative method will be used through the scores of the students in the pretest and posttest.
+Quantitative method will be used through the scores of the students in the pre-test and post-tests.
 The qualitative method will focus on the narratives and experiences of the participants to come up with categories and themes that will anchor the study to the bigger context of statistics education and thereby serve as departure points to craft policies that will lead to curriculum, instruction and assessment development with respect to statistics education in NVSU specially with flexible learning.

+Figure 2.
+Two Group Counterbalanced Measures Design

 Research Environment

-The research will be conducted in Nueva Vizcaya State University at Bayombong, Nueva Vizcaya.
+The research will be conducted in Nueva Vizcaya State University (NVSU) at Bayombong, Nueva Vizcaya.
+The vision of NVSU is to become “A premier university in a global community”.
+Its mission is “to develop an empowered, productive and morally upright citizenry through high quality, innovative, and relevant instruction, research, extension, and entrepreneurship programs adhering to international standards”.

-…

-Research Respondents
+Subject of the Study

-The respondents of the study are BSEd Mathematics students and BS Mathematics students of NVSU taking Data Management class in their Mathematics in the Modern World subject during the first semester of the the school year 2020-2021.
+The respondents of the study are first year BSEd Mathematics students and BS Mathematics students of NVSU taking data management class in their Mathematics in the Modern World subject during the first semester of the school year 2020-2021.

 Research Instruments

-The research instrument will be a survey questionnaire for the profile variables.

-…
+The researcher will let the students sign a consent form.
+Then, there will be a survey questionnaire for the profile variables, which will come with the essay question soliciting for the experiences of the students in using and not using RStudio in their data management class.
+The researcher will make the pre-test and post-test.
+These tests will undergo validity and reliability.
+The researcher will write a letter to the President of NVSU through the Vice President of Academic Affairs, the Dean and the Department Chair of the Mathematics Department of the College of Art and Sciences at NVSU asking permission to conduct the research with the said purpose.
+The researcher will also use the syllabus in Mathematics in the Modern World specially in the part for data management as guide to follow in teaching the topic.
+The researcher will introduce RStudio as statistical computing tool in the data management class.
+For those who don’t have laptops or desktops, I will let them use rstudio.cloud.
+I will also use GitHub as a repository for R codes as instructional materials.

 Data Gathering Procedure